-While the prediction of the game theoretic literature on cheap talk may fit the observation that some suspects tend to remain silent in the investigation phase, it fails to explain the common tactic reported above aimed at tracking communication inconsistencies and taking advantage of these.
-I explore this question by making the assumption that when a person lies at some point in time, the exact lie may not be perfectly remembered later by this person.
+In this paper, I explore strategic communication environments taking the view that when a person lies at some point in time, the exact lie may not be perfectly remembered later by this person.
 And, to sharpen the analysis, I make the extreme assumption that there is no memory at all of what the lie was in this case.
 I note that the idea that lies may be hard to remember appears in many places and even in the popular culture.
 For example, it is subtly expressed by Mark Twain as "When you tell the truth you do not have to remember anything," which implicitly but clearly suggests a memory asymmetry whether you tell the truth or you lie.

 I consider the following communication setting.
-As usual, the informed party I communicates about what he knows s (the state) where s can take discrete values in $S \subseteq [0,1]$ , and party U makes a decision (chooses an action) based on the messages that are transmitted to her.
-To fix ideas, I assume that party U optimally chooses the action that matches the expectation of the state given what she observes from the communication stage.
+As usual, the informed party I communicates about what he knows s (the state) where s can take discrete values in $S \subseteq [0, 1]$ , and party U makes a decision (chooses an action) based on the messages that are transmitted to her.
+To fix ideas, I assume that party U (optimally) chooses the action that matches her expectation of the mean value of the state s given what she observes from the communication stage.
 Communication does not take place at just one time.
-Instead, I assume that two messages are being sent by party I at two different times t = 1, 2 (assumed to be sufficiently far apart to make the imperfect memory assumption more plausible).
-If party Iwith information s tells the truth and communicates $m_1 = s$ at time t = 1, he remembers it, but if he lies by saying $m_1 \neq s$ , he does not remember at time t=2 what message was sent at time t=1.
-He is always assumed to know the state s though.
-That is, the imperfect memory is only about the message sent at time t=1, not about the state.
-Party U is assumed to make the optimal decision given what she is told.
-When two identical messages $m_1 = m_2 = m$ are being sent by party I at t = 1 and 2, party U observes the message m, but when $m_1 \neq m_2$ are being sent, I assume that party U is only informed that $m_1 \neq m_2$ .
+Instead, I assume that two messages are being sent by party I at two different times t = 1, 2(assumed to be sufficiently far apart to make the imperfect memory assumption more plausible).
+If party I with information s tells the truth and communicates $m_1 = s$ at time t = 1, he remembers it, but if he lies by saying $m_1 \neq s$ , he does not remember at time t = 2 what message was sent at time t = 1.
+He is always assumed to know the state sthough.
+That is, the imperfect memory is only about the message sent at time t = 1, not about the state.
+Party U is assumed to make the optimal decision given what she is